stacks-network/docs/_develop/radiks-models.md

 })
 ```

-{% include question.html content="I don't see an example of the _id attribute in the above construction.
-How does the user get the id to pass to findByID below then?"%}

 ### Fetch an instance

-To fetch an existing instance of a model, you need the instance's  `id` property.
-Then, call the `fetch()` function, which returns a promise.
+To fetch an existing instance of an instance, you need the instance's  `id` property.
+Then, call the `findById()` method or the `fetch()` method, which returns a promise.

 ```javascript
 const person = await Person.findById('404eab3a-6ddc-4ba6-afe8-1c3fff464d44');
 ```

-{% include question.html content="You mention calling fetch but your example uses findById. it looks like either will work but do you want to use fetch in this example?"%}

-After calling `fetch`, Radiks automatically decrypts all encrypted fields.
+After calling these methods, Radiks automatically decrypts all encrypted fields.

 ### Access attributes

-Other than `id`, all attributes are stored in an `attrs` property on the model.
+Other than `id`, all attributes are stored in an `attrs` property on the instance.

 ```javascript
 const { name, likesDogs } = person.attrs;